 Activities undertaken by City - The City is assertive in it's efforts and takes affirmative steps to inform those groups considered to be in greater risk of experiencing housing discrimination (families headed by single parents, female head of households, minority families and individuals, the elderly and the disabled) about the availability of funds for owner and renter occupied rehabilitation projects, emergency assistance and public service support services.
-During the reporting period, the City rehabilitated ten (10) homes with female head of household, two (2) homes with a disabled resident and four (4)) homes with elderly residents.
-There were 16 completed owner-occupied rehabilitations and one (1) who received a purchase assistance loan.
+During the reporting period, the City rehabilitated 12 homes with female head of household, 6 homes with a disabled resident and seven homes with elderly residents.
+There were 19 completed owner-occupied rehabilitations.